gentlemich/slate/source/index.html.md

 name | Filter for campaigns based on their name. language | Filter for campaigns based on their language. status | Filter for campaigns based on their status.
-Must be one of `pending`, `ready`, `paused`, `completed`, or `archived`. min_start_datetime | Minimum start date time, eg. `2016-07-18T10:49:18.000Z` max_start_datetime | Maximum start date time, eg. `2016-07-18T10:49:18.000Z` min_created_datetime | Minimum created date time, eg. `2016-07-18T10:49:18.000Z`
+Must be one of `pending`, `ready`, `paused`, `completed`, or `archived`. from_number | Filter for campaigns based the caller ID number they will be dialed from. min_start_datetime | Minimum start date time, eg. `2016-07-18T10:49:18.000Z` max_start_datetime | Maximum start date time, eg. `2016-07-18T10:49:18.000Z` min_created_datetime | Minimum created date time, eg. `2016-07-18T10:49:18.000Z`